opncell/opncell/README.md

 ## Getting into it

-Once you have the repo set up on your machine, you can proceed to install the package by simply running `pkg install os-cellular-devel` <br>
+Once you have the repo set up on your machine, you can proceed to install the package by simply running<br><br> `pkg install os-cellular-devel` <br>

 In the GUI, set up the loop back addresses for each of the open5gs services.<br> Add the virtual addresses under; <br>